 Regular attendance is essential for optimal performance in any course.
 In cases of potentially excusable absences due to illness or domestic affliction, notify your instructor by e-mail within two days.
 Regarding absences that may be excusable and procedures for addressing course components missed as a result, consult sections Attendance and Examinations of the University Calendar.
 Be aware that unexcused absences will result in partial or total loss of the grade for the "attendance and participation" component(s) of a course, as well as for any assignments that are not handed-in or completed as a result.
+Deferral of term work is a privilege and not a right; there is no guarantee that a deferral will be granted.
+Misrepresentation of facts to gain a deferral is a serious breach of the Code of Student Behaviour.
 In this course, attendance, preparation, and regular participation go hand in hand; students will not only be expected to attend each session, but they are expected to come prepared for the day's lesson and participate in that day's lesson.
 As the course will be run in seminar-style, the success of the course is dependent on informed and lively discussions driven by student engagement.
 It is therefore vital that each student completes the required readings, film screenings, or written exercises assigned for the scheduled class.
 Attendance, preparation, and regular participation will count for 10% of the overall grade for the course.

-Policy for Late Assignments: Students who consult in advance with the instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension.
+Policy for Late Assignments Students who consult in advance with the instructor regarding contingencies preventing the timely completion of an assignment may, at the discretion of the instructor, be granted an extension.
 Otherwise, late assignments with no prior arrangement will receive a 5%-per-class-day penalty for each subsequent class-day of lateness.
+Disclaimer: